michaelliangau/ai/projects/buffet_bot/README.md

 - Claude with news context has lower variance than without news context.
 See `output/experiments/news_context` for details.
 - Claude with more context has better results than Claude with less.
 See `output/experiments/news_context_ss_200` for details.
 Although it seems to have higher variance.
 - Using a filtered dataset on impactful world events seems to improve performance.
 See `output/experiments/news_context_ss_200_filtered` for details.
+- Adjusting prompt seems to not have a major impact on performance - more experimentation needed.

 ![Results](output/comparison_result_with_major_indices.png)